Zui-sou/WeirdAssDotfiles/README.md

-# Welcome to ricing where we try to do anything possible to make linux as unstable as possible!

 My dotfiles for my ______ rice.
 Most of it will be cobbled together worse than a last minute family vacation but at least it works right?

 # Table of Contents